stanathong/multiple-camera-calib-list/README.md

-# multiple-camera-calib-list
-A list of tools for multiple camera calibration
+# A list of tools for multi-camera calibration